 As stated earlier, whether or not you have your country’s driver’s license, you need to take the driving assessment test.

-You first need to take the “first try” test, followed by a three-hour class on driving basics and Saudi Arabia rules, and last, a computer test.
+You first need to take the “first try” test, followed by a three-hour class on driving basics and Saudi Arabian rules, and last, a computer test.

 The Saudi government takes all this much pain for the assessment because of left-hand drive and rules unfamiliar to people coming from other countries.
 Once you take the class, the tests are relatively straightforward.